 Visual identity based on a stylised bird for the Hasselblad Foundation.

-Logo projection on the facade, the night of the Hasselblad Award dinner 2015
+Logo pattern backdrop, the night of the Hasselblad Award dinner 2018

 H is a tricky letter.
 We probably made 200 sketches of the letter H before giving it up.
 The solutions ended up like something we had seen before or just plain soulless.
 We had to make a profound restart.